GitHubOctocatBot/welcome-to-github/README.md

 Your first GitHub website is automatically published at: https://<your-username>.github.io/.
 The HTML file called `index.html` is rendered as the home page and you'll be making changes to this file in the next step.

 Congratulations!
-You just launched your first GitHub website.
+You just launched your first GitHub Pages website.
 It's now live to share with the entire world.

 ## Making your first edit